-- ▲ DANGER: Only use the barbecue outdoors in a wellventilated area.
-Do not use in a garage, building, breezeway, tent, any other enclosed area, or beneath an overhead combustible structure. - ▲ DANGER: Do not use the barbecue in any vehicle or in any storage or cargo area of any vehicle.
-This includes, but is not limited to, cars, trucks, station wagons, mini-vans, sport utility vehicles, recreational vehicles, and boats. - ▲ DANGER: When in use, combustible materials should not be within 61 cm (24 inches) of the back or sides of the barbecue. - ▲ DANGER: Keep the cooking area clear of flammable vapours and liquids such as petrol, alcohol, etc., and combustible materials. - △ DANGER: This appliance must be kept away from flammable materials during use. - ▲ DANGER: Do not put a barbecue cover or anything flammable on, or in the storage area under the barbecue while it is in operation or is hot. - △ DANGER: Should a grease fire occur, turn off all burners and leave lid closed until fire is out. - ▲ WARNING: Accessible parts may be very hot.
-Keep young children away. - ▲ WARNING: The use of alcohol, prescription drugs, non-prescription drugs, or illegal drugs may impair the consumer's ability to properly and safely assemble, move, store, or operate the barbecue. - ▲ WARNING: Never leave the barbecue unattended during pre-heating or use.
-Exercise caution when using this barbecue.
-The entire cookbox gets hot when in use. - ▲ WARNING: Use heat-resistant barbecue mitts or gloves (conforming to EN 407, Contact Heat rating level 2 or greater) when operating barbecue. - ${\ensuremath{\bigtriangleup}}$ WARNING: Do not move the appliance during use. - \bigtriangleup WARNING: Keep any electrical supply cord and the fuel supply hose away from any heated surfaces. - ▲ CAUTION: This product has been safety-tested and is only certified for use in a specific country.
-Refer to country designation located on outside of box. - Do not use charcoal, briquettes or lava rock in the barbecue.
+- ▲ DANGER: Only use the barbecue outdoors in a well-ventilated area.
+Do not use in a garage, building, breezeway, tent, any other enclosed area, or beneath an overhead combustible structure.

+- △ DANGER: Keep the cooking area clear of flammable vapours and liquids such as petrol, alcohol, etc., and combustible materials. - △ DANGER: This appliance must be kept away from flammable materials during use. - ▲ DANGER: Do not put a barbecue cover or anything flammable on, or in the storage area under the barbecue while it is in operation or is hot. - △ DANGER: Should a grease fire occur, turn off all burners and leave lid closed until fire is out.

+- △ WARNING: Use heat-resistant barbecue mitts or gloves (conforming to EN 407, Contact Heat rating level 2 or greater) when operating barbecue. - $\ensuremath{\Delta}\xspace$ WARNING: Do not move the appliance during use. - △ WARNING: Keep any electrical supply cord and the fuel supply hose away from any heated surfaces. - Do not use charcoal, briquettes or lava rock in the barbecue.